jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="gather-fruit" %}

-First, the module [`docassemble.base.core`] is brought in, because it contains the definition of the [`DAList`] object.
+First, the module [`docassemble.base.util`] is brought in, because it contains the definition of the [`DAList`] object.

 {% highlight yaml %}
 modules:
-  - docassemble.base.core
+  - docassemble.base.util
 {% endhighlight %}

 Second, the variable `fruit` is defined as a [`DAList`] <span></span>